peterkaminski/ogm-2025-11-06/README.md

 A first-Thursday check-in call where 13 participants shared what "OGM-y" things they've been working on or thinking about.
 The call featured rich discussions on AI, consciousness, regenerative agriculture, financial bubbles, and the nature of curiosity - along with equally rich chat conversations.

+## About This Wiki Website

+This paragraph was written by Peter Kaminski.
+The rest of this site was assembled by Claude Code, starting from the call transcript, call chat, and a few short summaries by Google Gemini. **There are certainly errors and omissions.** This is part of Pete's experiments in AI-driven summarization and expansion of topics.
+It is interesting, hopefully somewhat useful, but don't consider it a finished work.

 ## Quick Navigation

 ### 🎯 Start Here